Oscar-Calderon/Landing-Page/README.md

 # About this project

-This was a test for The Odin Project: Creating a landing page using HTML and CSS-Flexbox
+Landing page using HTML and CSS-Flexbox

 # Credits